Amir1453/zsh-auto-dunstify/README.rst

 -----

 You don't need to do anything.
-Once it's installed, ``zsh-auto-notify`` will let you know if a long running task has completed its work via a notification in your desktop environment.
+Once it's installed, ``zsh-auto-dunstify`` will let you know if a long running task has completed its work via a notification in your desktop environment.

 .. image:: img/notification-example.png